 A decade later, great commander Dou Xian (? — 92), the brother of Emperor Liu Zhao’s queen, led Han’s troops to defeat the rest of the Xiongnu several times.

-Within this honorable troop, the most contributing marshals were from Geng Gong’s family.
+The most contributing marshals in this honorable troop were from Geng Gong’s family.

-In the year 91, Dou Xian’s army achieved a big and final success defeating Xiongnu on the Altai Mountains.
-The remaining people of Xiongnu refused to surrender and fled westward and never showed up in historical documents of the history of China again.
+In 91, Dou Xian’s army achieved a significant and final success defeating Xiongnu in the Altai Mountains.
+The remaining people of the Xiongnu refused to surrender, fled westward, and never showed up in historical documents of the history of China again.

 Golden Crown of the King of Xiongnu — Inner Mongolia Museum (Photo by Dongmaiying)

-The warriors of Han not only could they defend their country and defeat powerful enemies, but also had the capability of holding fast to their faith in extremely harsh circumstances.
+The warriors of the Han not only could they defend their country and defeat powerful enemies but also had the capability of holding fast to their faith in incredibly harsh circumstances.